MidMurali/HeartDiseasePredictor/README.md

 Note: This project has been completely done on a Colab notebook, hence no environment setup in the github repo. https://colab.research.google.com/drive/1lRqch_liVMrd6pLUx-3gj2Rpis7UX4N6?usp=sharing

-Notify me if you want to get added.

 ## Approaches:
 1) Problem Definition
 2) Data